Dr Emma Brunton

 - Brunton EK, Winther-Jensen B, Wang C, HaghGooie S, Lowery AJ, Rajan R. In vivo comparison of the charge densities required to evoke motor responses using novel annular penetrating microelectrodes.
 Frontiers in Neuroscience 2015, 9, 265.

 - Brunton E, Yan EB, Gillespie-Jones KL, Lowery A, Rajan R. Chronic thresholds for evoking perceptual responses in the rat sensory cortex.
-In: Neural Engineering (NER), 2015 7th International IEEE/EMBS Conference onn.
-2015, IEEE.
+In: 2015 7th International IEEE/EMBS Conference on Neural Engineering (NER).
+2015, Montpellier, France: IEEE.

 - Wang C, Brunton E, Haghgooie S, Cassells K, Lowery A, Rajan R. Characteristics of electrode impedance and stimulation efficacy of a chronic cortical implant using novel annulus electrodes in rat motor cortex.
 Journal of neural engineering 2013, 10, 046010.